mF2C/dataClay/dataclay-proxy/README.md

 To build the Docker image which contains the DataClay proxy service, you'll find the `release.sh` script which will:

- 1. deploy DataClay
- 2. wait for it to be ready
- 3. generate a random user password
- 4. run registerModel
- 5. run buildApp
- 6. build an uberjar with for the proxy
+ 1. build an uberjar with for the proxy
- 7. adapt the cfgfiles to user the DC container service name:port, and update the user password
- 8. build the Docker image, adding all the created and modified files into the image
+ 2. build the Docker image, adding all the created and modified files into the image
- 9. tag the created image to latest
+ 3. tag the created image to latest
- 10. cleanup the local environment
+ 4. cleanup the local environment

 The script accepts the Docker image tag as an argument, so all you have to do from this directory is: